 In another study, one out of 51 nursing mothers, who were on 10mg loratadine for less than a week at four months postpartum, reported a decrease in the milk production.

 Note: Claritin-D has the decongestant pseudoephedrine, which is categorized as ‘moderately safe’ during lactation (6).
+However, some lactation experts opine that it can have a major negative effect.

 Does Loratadine Impact Nursing Infant?